-Its prognosis is good if the early diagnoses can be treated completely with surgical excision, and no further complications leads to complete recovery.
+Its prognosis is good if the early diagnoses can be treated completely with surgical excision, and no further complications lead to complete recovery.

-• Intralingual dermoid cyst can lead to deglutition and speech problem.
+• The intralingual dermoid cyst can lead to deglutition and speech problem.

 • It can also transform into malignant melanomas.

 •Eliminate caffeine and alcohol.